mnishihan/jq-idealforms/README.md

 ## Themes

-Ideal Forms 3 is built with [Stylus](http://learnboost.github.io/stylus/).
+Ideal Forms 3 themes are built with [Stylus](http://learnboost.github.io/stylus/).
 To create your own theme to use with the default markup open `styl/vars.stly`, modify what you need and [compile](#build--share).

 ```sass
 valid = #3F9DCC // valid font color